-Section 1.(c) would direct the Building Code Council to amend the North Carolina Residential Code for One- and Two-Family Dwellings to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings classified as Residential Group R-2 or R-3, if all of the following apply:
+Section 1.(c) would direct the Residential Code Council to amend the North Carolina Residential Code, and the Building Code Council to amend the North Carolina Building Code, to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings and structures classified as Residential Group R-2 or R-3, if all of the following apply:

 - The lumber is sold directly by the owner or employee of a small mill or mobile sawmill that milled the lumber to the owner and otherwise meets the same requirements set forth for ungraded lumber in Section 1(b). - The small mill or mobile sawmill provides to the purchaser a certificate containing all of the following: - o A statement of the species of wood, quantity milled, and address where the lumber will be used. - o The name of the sawmill operator certified pursuant to G.S.
-143-138.2 who milled the lumber. - A certification that the lumber meets or exceeds the requirements of the North Carolina Building Code with the exception that it has not been grade-stamped by an accredited lumber grading bureau. - The date of sale of the lumber.
+143-138.2 who milled the lumber. - A certification that the lumber meets or exceeds the requirements of the North Carolina State Building Code with the exception that it has not been grade-stamped by an accredited lumber grading bureau. - The date of sale of the lumber.

-Section 1(d) would direct the Building Code Council to adopt temporary rules to implement the requirements of this section no later than 180 days after the effective date of this section.
-The Building Code Council must also adopt permanent rules to replace the temporary rules.
+Section 1(d) would direct the Residential Code Council and the Building Code Council to adopt temporary rules to implement the requirements of this section no later than 180 days after the effective date of this section.
+The Residential Code Council and the Building Code Council must also adopt permanent rules to replace the temporary rules.